Agents

 - Configuration — system prompt, tools, capabilities, LLM backend

-- State — conversation history and user-defined data that persists across runs
+- Sessions — persistent conversation threads; each holds its own messages, conversation, and scratch data that persist across runs

-- Tasks — a queue of inbound requests from humans, other agents, or systems
+- Tasks — tracked requests (Jobs) from humans, other agents, or systems

 - Timeline — an append-only audit trail of every completed run